letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.10 On-line revocation checking requirements

-ISRG provides OCSP responses in compliance with ISRG CP Section 4.9.10.
+ISRG provides OCSP responses in compliance with Baseline Requirements Section 4.9.10.

 ### 4.9.11 Other forms of revocation advertisements available